Nekuromansa/Nekuromansa/README.md

 - uses: Platane/snk@v3
   with:
-#  github user name to read the contribution graph from (**required**)
+    # Nekuromansa to read the contribution graph from (**required**)
     # using action context var `github.repository_owner` or specified user
-    Nekuromansa ${{ github.repository_owner }}
+    Nekuromansa: ${{ github.repository_owner }}

-     list of files to generate.
+    # list of files to generate.
-     one file per line.
+    # one file per line.
 Each output can be customized with options as query string.
+    #

-    supported options:
+    #  supported options:
-     - palette:     github-dark
+    #  - palette:     A preset of color, one of [github, github-dark, github-light]
-     - color_snake: purple
+    #  - color_snake: Color of the snake
-     - color_dots:  green
+    #  - color_dots:  Coma separated list of dots color.
-                    The first one is 0 contribution, then it goes from the low contribution to the highest.
+    #                 The first one is 0 contribution, then it goes from the low contribution to the highest.
-                    Exactly 5 colors are expected.
+    #                 Exactly 5 colors are expected.
     outputs: |
       dist/github-snake.svg
       dist/github-snake-dark.svg?palette=github-dark